 For the repair we develop a repair technology adapted to the special problem.
 This takes into account the results of a comprehensive damage analysis and contains suggestions for optimisation and new solutions.
 We develop recommendations for further operation, which make it possible to avoid future malfunctions:

 - Provision of new, balanced operating parameters (static, dynamic, mechanical, thermal, etc.),

 - Development of solutions for extending the service life of high-quality, expensive components as investment protection,

 Our approach will be explained in more detail using an example.

-The operational readiness of a deep-sea tugboat was no longer given due to frequent failure of the exhaust system.
+The operational readiness of a deep sea tug was no longer given due to frequent failure of the exhaust system.
 At very short intervals there were breaks in the compensator of the exhaust system, which led several times to the failure of the vehicle.
 The inspection in the engine room and vibration measurements on board by our specialists formed the basis for the creation of a numerical simulation model of the conditions on site.

 The cause of the damage was determined to be the unfavourable coincidence of the compensator’s natural oscillations with the excitations from the motor.
 This led to resonances and thus to excessive stress.

-With the help of the simulation model, the design of the compensator was optimized so that the tractor could be used without restriction after assembly of the modified component.
+With the help of the simulation model, the design of the compensator was optimized so that the tug boat could be used without restriction after assembly of the modified component.